outofambit/easy-neopixels/README.md

 ## Advanced Users

-You probably don't want to use this library, but if you do: be aware the library just *pollutes the global namespace* with a variable and a few functions.
+Advanced users probably don't want to use this library, but if you do: be aware the library *pollutes the global namespace* with a variable and a few functions.